MrCivsteR/LEDColor/README.md

 # LEDColor
- To control RGB LEDs on Ayaneo devices running Windows.
+ To control RGB LEDs on Ayaneo devices running Windows.<br />
  Should work with all devices except for the KUN.